drvy/CodinGameSolutions/README.md

 - Use clear code.
 Not necessary a standard code but a clear one. _Shorter and unreadable is NOT better_.
 - Try to optimize the code for the least execution time but remember that readability is better than fast.

-- The solution should complete all of the archievements presented in the exercise unless one of the those is a requiring you to solve it in another language (such as Horse Racing Duals.)
+- The solution should complete all of the achievements presented in the exercise unless one of the those is a requiring you to solve it in another language (such as Horse Racing Duals.)

 ### Example of a solution template: